cyberwolf93/CoursesApp/README.md

 ## Tesing

-This app has unit tests using XCTest with 54.1% coverage wich cover all view models and download manager.
+This app has unit test cases and UI test cases using XCTest with 96.3% coverage which cover all view model, download manager and views
 Download manager has 98.2% coverage